 It is a prudent idea to choose a shop that will provide you with a warranty.
 It is also a good idea to choose a shop with a good reputation and a visible list of online reviews from satisfied customers.
 Consider asking family and friends and ask them for recommendations of a mechanic they have used previously.

 If you cannot find a good mechanic recommended by friends or family, you can try using one of the shop locators provided by ASE to find a good certified mechanic.

 Phone some auto repair shops in your area and arrange to take your car in to get a free brake inspection then a follow on a quote for the servicing or repairs you need.

 When speaking with the auto repair shop, don’t let them know your other quotes you have received.
 This is a good method of finding a good, honest and reputable mechanic.

 Some Walmart stores provide auto maintenance services, and often this includes a full brake service.
 More often than not they can only replace brake pads and rotors as well as the shoes.
 Other brake services included refilling the brake fluid and bleeding the brakes.

 If you have a common make of car, then this could be a good cost-effective option, but if you have a sporty or high-end brand of car, then you probably would be best going to a specialist.

-We hope you enjoy our brake pad replacement cost guide and have used the information provided to find a great deal on servicing your cars brake pads!
+We hope you enjoy our “brake pad replacement cost” guide.
+We hope you have used the information provided to find a great deal on servicing your cars brake pads!
 Please let us know how you get on in the comments section below.
 We also welcome personal stories and quotes that you have received so we can add it to our database of brake pad replacement quotes!